Bulgarian villagers in chronic limbo over coal mine expansion

 “I have been living in this village for 70 years, since birth.
 I feel very saddened and sorrowful that I must part with my little home here,” says Petar Tenev, one of the villagers.

-“It’s so hard I can’t speak about it, sometimes you need no words,” the grey-haired man says as his eyes moist and the corners of his mouth lower, before tightening/ clenching.
+“It’s so hard I can’t speak about it, sometimes you need no words,” the grey-haired man says as his eyes moist and the corners of his mouth lower, before he forces a swallow

 The less than one hundred people in the tiny village have for decades watched as the mines providing coal for the three plants in Maritsa East advanced towards their homes, razing nearby villages and gradually eating into land used for farming and animal feeding.